artefactual/archivematica-storage-service-docs/README.md

 This local version will contain only the Archivematica Storage Service documentation; notably the Archivematica docs will be missing.
-Instructions on how to build a local, offline version of the Archivematica is available on its [GitHub repo](https://github.com/artefactual/archivematica-docs).
+Instructions on how to build a local, offline version of the Archivematica docs is available on its [GitHub repo](https://github.com/artefactual/archivematica-docs).

 ## Contributing